All Episodes

 Now, what everybody is waiting for is Senator Obama.

-All three presidential candidates are on this Senate committee uh that will be questioning General Petraeus and Ambassador Ryan Crocker.
+All three presidential candidates are on this Senate committee that will be questioning General Petraeus and Ambassador Ryan Crocker.

 McCain has had his turn.

-Uh Hillary will get hers and Obama will get his, and everybody's waiting to see what Obama does with his time, whether he speechifies, whether he asks questions, and in either case, what does he say?
+And everybody's waiting to see what Obama does with his time, whether he speechifies, whether he asks questions.

 We have a report from the field in Pennsylvania.

-This is from the uh Philadelphia Inquirer.
+This is from the Philadelphia Inquirer.

 Headline.

-Another GOP Bastion Falls, Bucks County, Pennsylvania, for the first time since 1978, has more Democrats than Republicans.
+Another GOP, Bastion Falls, Bucks County, Pennsylvania, for the first time since 1978, has more Democrats than Republicans.

 But it might be temporary.

-Another I'm telling, you know, the the drive-bys are still doing everything they can, not to mention you or me or Operation Chaos.
+You know, the drive-bys are still doing everything they can not to mention you or me or Operation Chaos, specifically in these stories.

-As I said to you the other day, their budget meetings every morning, they're they're just twisting themselves into nuts, figuring out how they can cover this without mentioning Operation Chaos.
+They're just twisting themselves into nuts, figuring out how they can cover this without mentioning Operation Chaos.

-And what most of the drive-bys are doing is trying to pass this off as disaffected Republicans, so enamored uh with both Democrat candidates that they can't wait to register Democrat and vote for the Democrats in this upcoming election because Republicans are so dissatisfied and angry with their own party.
+And what most of the drive-bys are doing is trying to pass this off as disaffected Republicans so enamored with both Democrat candidates that they can't wait to register Democrat and vote for the Democrats in this upcoming election because Republicans are so dissatisfied and angry with their own party.

-As of Sunday, 185,413 of Bucks County's 427,900 registered voters were on the rolls as Democrats compared with 181,940 GOP.
+As of Sunday, 185,413 of Bucks County's 427,900 registered voters were on the rolls as Democrats compared with 181,900 for the GOP.

-Uh the remainder, about 14% of the total, are registered either nonpartisans or with uh with other parties.
+These figures released by the state of Pennsylvania yesterday, the remainder, about 14% of the total, are registered either nonpartisans or with other parties.

-Now statistically, the Democrats' advantage in Bucks County is minuscule.
+Now, statistically, the Democrats' advantage in Bucks County is minuscule.

-It's a fraction of a percent, but psychologically.
+It's a fraction of a percent, but psychologically, psychologically, it could be huge.

-Not since 1978, have Bucks County Democrats held a lead of any size.
+Not since 1978 have Bucks County Democrats held a lead of any size.

 Democrat County Commissioner Diane Marseglia said, I think 3,000 voters is huge given where we've been.